nuejs/www/blog/introducing-nue-css/index.md

   large: /img/abstract-design-system-big.png
   size: 600 × 410

 Design system is really a simple concept: you define the master look and feel in a central location and let all your pages inherit from that.
-Ideally, your design is just a single self-documenting CSS file that even your mom can understand.
-Here are three examples, which all are significantly smaller than a single Catalyst button:
+Ideally, your design is just a single self-documenting CSS file that even non-technical people can understand.
+Here are three examples, which all are significantly smaller than a single Tailwind Catalyst button:

 [site-list]

-### Nue spreads the design to your pages
-Nue makes sure your design is consistently applied across all the pages and components on your website:
+Nue makes sure your design is consistently applied across all the pages and components on your website.
+It automatically binds the correct CSS files to your pages depending on where the page resides.
+There is no need to tinker with path names with JS/CSS import statements.

 [image.tall]
   small: /img/css-architecture.png